-- Delivery and fulfilment: People expect a regular status update on their shipment when they acquire something they truly desire or appreciate.
+- Delivery and fulfillment: People expect a regular status update on their shipment when they acquire something they truly desire or appreciate.
 97% of buyers demand real-time order tracking.
 If your buyers can track delivery in real-time, this will enhance their experience, leading to more orders and fewer cancellations.

 What To Consider When Developing A Multi-vendor eCommerce Website?

 When it comes to multi-vendor eCommerce website development, there are several factors to consider.
 Because of its intricacy, it’s best to entrust the project to a professional development company.